The Legion of Extraordinary Dancers: Reception

 The LXD is the most viewed original web series on Hulu.
 AdvertisingAge.com gave the series a favorable review stating "...each episode of 'LXD' packs a wealth of narrative sophistication into its eight or nine minutes.
 Combine this with the theater-worthy production values and a cast that exerts itself to an ungodly extent, and the end result is—pun time!—extraordinary."
 Mashable.com called the series "...a game-changer in the way that web series—and the arts—are presented online.
 Oh yeah, and it’s stunning."
 In its review of season one, PentacleBlogs.org praised the dancing but felt the acting was weak: "At best this Hollywood narrative approach makes The LXD series seem a bit clunky and cheesy, and at worse it detracts from the enjoyment of truly great dancing."

 After their performance at TED 2010, The LXD received the longest standing ovation in TED history.
 In November 2010, The LXD won a Media Vanguard Award for "Best Original Web Series."
 In January 2011, the series won a Digital Luminary Award in the "Original Web Content" category.
 In February 2011, it was announced that Jon Chu would win the Pioneer Award at the International Digital Emmy Awards for the series.
 At the announcement, IATAS President and CEO, Bruce Paisner remarked "Jon M. Chu is one of the most up & coming directing talents of our time and we look forward to honoring him for his innovative contributions to the field of digital entertainment with our Pioneer Prize."

 Live performances

-The LXD has performed live for YouTube Live '08 and for the TBS Ellen DeGeneres special Ellen's Even Bigger Really Big Show at Caesar's Palace.
+The LXD has performed live for YouTube Live '08 and for the TBS Ellen DeGeneres special Ellen's Even Bigger Really Big Show at Caesars Palace.
 In May 2010, they were the opening act for the Glee Live! tour.
 They performed by invitation on season six of So You Think You Can Dance, the 2010 TED conference, and the 82nd Academy Awards.
 In October 2010, the LXD performed at YouTube Play in New York.
 In December 2010, they performed on the Conan show.
 In 2011, they joined the cast of Glee again on their second international tour.